Il Cromuele: Plot

-After the regicide.
-Cromuele can finally sleep, but his sleep is interrupted by a nightmare in which Mary Stuart heralds the end of his power.
-Upon awakening, Cromuele receives the glad tidings of the existence of a newborn daughter believed dead, but actually still alive because exchanged with Orinda's one while in bassinet.
+After the regicide, Cromuele can finally sleep, but his sleep is interrupted by a nightmare in which Mary Stuart heralds the end of his power.
+Upon awakening, Cromuele receives the glad tidings of the existence of a newborn daughter previously believed to be dead, but is found to still be alive because she was swapped with Orinda's child whilst in a bassinet.